open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 ## Overview

-Open WebUI provides a range of environment variables that allow you to customize and configure various aspects of the application.
-This page serves as a comprehensive reference for all available environment variables, including their types, default values, and descriptions.
+Open WebUI provides a large range of environment variables that allow you to customize and configure various aspects of the application.
+This page serves as a comprehensive reference for all available environment variables, providing their types, default values, and descriptions.
+As new variables are introduced, this page will be updated to reflect the growing configuration options.

 :::info
-Last updated: v0.3.20
+This page is up to date with Open Web UI release version [v0.4.8](https://github.com/open-webui/open-webui/releases/tag/v0.4.8), but is still a work in progress to later include more accurate descriptions, listing out options available for environment variables, defaults, and improving descriptions.
 :::

 ## App/Backend